Aganza Kisaka: Projects

 Kisaka made her mark as a playwright at the Kampala International Theatre Festival in 2016 with her debut play "Black," addressing critical issues of race, blackness, and identity.
 Her subsequent work, "Killing Time," was featured in multiple prestigious festivals, including the Lagos Theatre Festival, Kenya International Theatre Festival, and Kampala International Theatre Festival in 2021.
 Further, her short film "Vanilla" garnered nominations at both the Berlin International Art Film Festival in 2021 and the Toronto Black Film Festival in 2022.

-In addition to her creative projects, Kisaka has produced notable works such as "The Betrothal" by Joshua Mmali and "Red Hills" by Asiimwe Deborah Kawe, and played a key role in the Kampala International Theatre Festival in 2019.
+Kisaka has produced "The Betrothal" by Joshua Mmali and "Red Hills" by Asiimwe Deborah Kawe, and played a key role in the Kampala International Theatre Festival in 2019.
 Her directorial pursuits include serving as assistant director for "The Merchant of Venice" and helming the acclaimed production of the musical "My Fair Lady" in Kampala.
-Beyond her artistic contributions, Kisaka is the founder of Yenze Theatre Conservatoire (YTC), which offers training in acting, movement, and voice while also providing artist management and production services for local talent in Kampala.
-As a proud fellow of the Laboratory for Global Performance and Politics at Georgetown University, Kisaka’s work is deeply inspired by her belief in the power of unique spaces and movements to shape identity, behavior, and social interactions.
-Through her diverse body of work, Aganza Kisaka continues to inspire and elevate the performing arts in Uganda, reinforcing her status as an influential figure in the industry.
+Kisaka is the founder of Yenze Theatre Conservatoire (YTC), which offers training in acting, movement, and voice while also providing artist management and production services for local talent in Kampala.